Wordless books for storytelling!

 Wordless Book #11 Journey by Aaron Becker

-Journey by Aaron Becker is the story of a girl who walks through her closet door and enters into a magical place.
+Journey by Aaron Becker is the story of a young girl who walks through her closet door and enters into a magical place.

 The colors are spectacular and a fantastic opportunity to work on storytelling.